QC20/QC20/README.md

 ***Let the games begin!***

-<b>If you're not into the shenanigans and just want to dive into the cool projects, let's cut to the chase and [skip to the bottom](#bottom).
-Let's just cut to the chase and get to the main event!</b>
+<i>If you're not into the shenanigans and just want to dive into the cool projects, let's cut to the chase and [skip to the bottom](#bottom).
+Let's just cut to the chase and get to the main event!</i>
 ---
 <a name="root"></a><br/><br/><br/>
 [⬜](#1) [⬜](#2) [⬜](#3)<br/>[⬜](#4) [⬜](#5) [⬜](#6)<br/>[⬜](#7) [⬜](#8) [⬜](#9)<br/><br/><br/><br/>